IBM Research x U-Tune

 AI Nutrition Facts to Build Trust at the Model Selection Stage

-However, usability testing revealed that many users missed these entirely.
-Those who did find them struggled to interpret the technical terminology, which undermined trust instead of improving it.
+Usability testing revealed that 3/7 users who discovered the label struggled to interpret the terminology, which actually reduced trust rather than improving it.

 Design & Prototyping Process